Want to help out or contribute?

 Reading task: ~2 minutes

-When you look in ?across, there are two main arguments and two optional ones:
+When you look in ?across, there are two main arguments and one optional one (plus one deprecated one):

 1. .cols argument: Columns you want to use.